theKashey/faste/README.md

  Faste is a black box - you can _put_ message inside, and awaits a _singnal_ it will sent outside, meanwhile observing box _phase_.
 Black📦 == Component🎁.

+📖 Read an article about [FASTE, and why to use it](https://medium.com/@antonkorzunov/fasten-your-state-9fb9f9b44f30).

 # API
  `faste(options)` - defines a new faste machine every faste instance provide next _chainable_ commands